Pericarditis: Treatment

 Recurrent pericarditis resistant to colchicine and anti-inflammatory steroids may benefit from a number of medicines that affect the action of interleukin 1; they cannot be taken in tablet form.
 These are anakinra, canakinumab and rilonacept.
 Rilonacept has been specifically approved as an orphan drug for use in this situation.
-Azathioprine has also been used.
+Immunosuppressive agents, such as Azathioprine and intravenous immunoglobulins, are a novel therapeutic agent which have been effective in treating and preventing recurrent pericarditis, though research on these therapies is limited.

 Surgical removal of the pericardium, pericardiectomy, may be used in severe cases and where the pericarditis is causing constriction, impairing cardiac function.
 It is less effective if the pericarditis is a consequence of trauma, in elderly patients, and if the procedure is done incompletely.
 It carries a risk of death between 5 and 10%.

 Epidemiology

 About 30% of people with viral pericarditis or pericarditis of an unknown cause have one or several recurrent episodes.